 Building files; request for inspection

-Building files of ongoing building inspection procedures or completed (archived) procedure files may be inspected by persons authorized to receive information.
+Building files of ongoing building supervisory procedures or completed (archived) procedural files may be inspected by persons authorized to receive information.

 A building file includes all documents and drawings (in particular the building permit, the approved building plans, area calculations, building description, statics, etc.) that have been created in connection with a building project.